Prevention of type 2 diabetes

 Estimated reading time: 4 minutes

 Type 2 diabetes is a common and often preventable condition that affects millions of people in the UK.
 It is characterised by high blood sugar levels and can lead to serious health complications if not managed effectively.
-By understanding the causes, symptoms, and key preventative measures, you can take control of your health.
+Understand the causes and symptoms of the condition.
+This knowledge helps you take control of your health.
 This guide outlines simple yet impactful lifestyle changes that can help you reduce your risk of developing or delaying the onset of Type 2 diabetes.

 What is type 2 diabetes?